Mindinventory/react-native-boilerplate/README.md

 Feel free to customize and extend these functions as per your project requirements to achieve the desired responsive behavior.

-## Customize the visual assets:
+## Customize the visual assets

 This boilerplate provides a convenient set of scripts to generate images and icons.
 You can find these scripts in the `scripts` directory.
 Follow the instructions below to generate your assets:

 - **Generating Images:**

   1. Place your source images in the `src/assets/images` directory.
   2. Run the following command to automatically import the images into the assets/images/index.ts file:

-      ```
+     ```bash
      npm run generate:images
      ```

   3. Get your images in app from context
      For example:

      ```javascript
      getIcons: return JSX.Element;
      const { getImages } = useAppContext();
      ```

      use it in component as

   ```JSX
   <TouchableOpacity>